by Emily Goebel, MD FRCPC

 In patients with abnormal uterine bleeding, the endometrium is sampled by endometrial biopsy or endometrial (uterine) curetting (scrapings of the endometrium with a spoon-shaped instrument).
 The tissue sample is then examined by your pathologist under the microscope.

+When viewed under the microscope, the abnormally thick endometrium can show a variety of changes that include both non-cancerous conditions and pre-cancerous conditions that can lead to cancer over time.
 In cases of endometrial hyperplasia without atypia, your pathologist will see crowded endometrial glands that are irregular in size and shape.
-However, the cells that line the inside of the glands (the epithelial cells) will not look abnormal (atypical).
+However, the epithelial cells that line the inside of the glands will not look atypical (abnormal).